 For 25 years, CORE has worked as a trusted advisor to more than 100,000 educators at preK-12 schools and districts across the country.
-CORE’s professional learning services equip educators with the knowledge and skills they need to implement effective, research-based classroom practices that result in sustainable academic excellence.
+CORE’s professional learning services provide the knowledge and skills educators need to implement effective, research-based classroom practices in literacy and math that result in sustainable academic excellence.

 Working with CORE, Lincoln Elementary School in Delta County School District (CO) made extraordinary gains in literacy